archivesunleashed/aut-docs/docs/binary-analysis.md

 df: org.apache.spark.sql.DataFrame = [url: string, filename: string ...
 6 more fields]
 ```

-If you wanted to work with all the PDF files in a collection, you could extract
+If you wanted to work with all the video files in a collection, you could extract
 them with the following script:

 ```scala